Frequently Asked Questions

 I understand that students voted against unionization in the November 2016 election.
 Why is a new election scheduled?

-Once the preliminary tally showed that students had voted against unionization in the November 2016 election, the HGSU-UAW filed an objection to the conduct of the election with the NLRB.
+Once the preliminary tally showed that students had voted against unionization in the November 2016 election, the Harvard Graduate Students Union-United Auto Workers (HGSU-UAW) filed an objection to the conduct of the election with the NLRB.
 In its objection, the HGSU-UAW claimed that the voter list prepared by Harvard was incomplete, relying on a 1966 NLRB case that created the “Excelsior list” rule (see the First Election section below for more information).
 The NLRB has now ordered that a new election be held on April 18 and 19, 2018.

 If I voted in the last election, do I need to vote again?

 Yes, if you are eligible to vote in the new election, you need to vote, even if you voted in the first election.
-Once the NLRB determined that a majority of students voted against unionization in the November 2016 election, they set aside those results and granted the HGSU-UAW a new election, which has not yet been scheduled.
+Once the NLRB determined that a majority of students voted against unionization in the November 2016 election, they set aside those results and granted the HGSU-UAW a new election.
 There is no record of how you voted in the first election—even though you voted before, it is important that you vote again so that your voice is heard in this consequential second election.

 Who should vote?